sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/how-to/policies_resource_usage_best_practices.md

 - How *deeply* your data retention policies retain individual SCIP indexes (the latest commit vs all commits on a branch)
 - How many repositories (or indexing targets) have received SCIP uploads (are there deprecated repos being indexed that will never be relevant to a user?)

----
----
----

-TODO: How best to use auto-index and CI/CD based indexing together?
-I would like to use CI/CD in the first instance to index (especially with Kotlin/Java where the indexing process requires a full build, which is sometimes hard outside our CI/CD infra), but use auto-indexing as fallback for repos that either don’t have CI/CD indexes, or where CI/CD has failed (i.e. the build itself is fine, but CI/CD infra had a moment and lost the job/index before upload)
+TODO - example configuration?

-TODO: Add example configuration for sg/sg, with detailed description of the chosen config, and why certain value where picked
+Add example configuration for sg/sg, with detailed description of the chosen config, and why certain value where picked